theshingstar030818/docker-parse-server/README.md

 # Docker Image for parse-server

-Quickly up and running parse-server using docker (Will be published to DockerHub shortly)
+Quickly up and running parse-server using docker

 ## Build